erszcz/msc-thesis/dfly-multiboot.md

 to the kernel code is performed in the virtual address space.
 The kernel does the platform dependent setup and calls `mi_startup` (the machine independent startup).

-Though the description in this section is far from being simple, its every paragraph is only a simplification of what actually happens -- a lot of details are omitted.

 <a name='mb-grub' />